21/04/2011 - Version 1.0 release, updated for patch 4.06

 For convenience I would suggest going Alchemy, Leatherworking or Inscription.
 This gives you a great advantage when using flasks for raids and cheap and easy upgrades for your leg, wrist and shoulder armour.

 For absolute min/maxing, you will want engineering.
 1920 agility for 10 seconds every 60 seconds does average out to 320 agility but the burst and the potential stacking with other cooldowns makes engineering the profession with the highest potential DPS gain.
 You will want to use it on cd most of the time, but if you know that certain adds spawn and they coincide with your synapse strings cd, save it for them or save them for when you know your trinkets are off cd or for when your scope procs.

-DO NOTE: synapse springs will put a 10 second cooldown on any on-use trinkets you have so those of you planning to use the pvp trinkets when they come out or are currently using flashing steel talisman must be VERY careful to not use the springs when you're going for a big lynx rush with trinket up.
+DO NOTE: synapse springs will put a 10 second cooldown on any on-use trinkets you have so those of you planning to use the pvp trinkets or one of the justice ones plan around it.

 Remember: HUNTER'S WEAR MAIL.